You are viewing the website for

 Note : If coming from York on Remembrance Sunday, the B1228 road is closed in Elvington between 1100 – 1200 hrs for the Elvington Village Remembrance Day service and parade.
 Through traffic is not allowed through Elvington to Sutton on Derwent and Melbourne.

-FOLLOW THIS ROUTE INSTEAD (below)
+FOLLOW THIS ROUTE INSTEAD ------

 From the A64 York ring road take the exit for the A1079 signed for Beverley & Hull.
-At 9.3 miles from the A64, opposite Barmby Moor Industrial Estate, take a right turn at the new roundabout, signed to Melbourne & Allerthorpe.
+At 9.3 miles from the A64, opposite Barmby Moor Industrial Estate, take a right turn at the roundabout, signed to Melbourne & Allerthorpe.
 (Road sign points to Pocklington Gliding Club to the left.)
 There is a Service Area here where toilet facilities are available.

-Travelling east towards Seaton Ross, the Memorial is on the right after 1 mile adjacent to a large sign marked Melrose Farm.
+Travelling east towards Seaton Ross, the Memorial is on the right after 1 mile, adjacent to a large sign marked Melrose Farm.
 Adequate parking is available up the side tarmac, farm lane by the Memorial.
 Total journey distance from leaving the A1079 at Barmby Moor roundabout is 5.4 miles.

 Please plan to arrive at about 10:30hrs so that the 2 Mins Silence at 11:00 hrs may be observed on time.